 After “The Great Game” cake, I needed a fix.
 Badly.
 How lucky for me that so many of my local friends are in need of birthday cakes this season!

-The set-up for this cake: In addition to craft beer, my husband and I both love bourbon.
-While he was waiting on his visa two years ago, he had the opportunity to visit Kentucky’s bourbon distilleries with one of our other bourbon-loving friends, who introduced him to Blanton’s Bourbon.
-On the tour, he discovered that not only is Blanton’s actually sold in Japan but also that some varieties are only sold in international markets: Black, Silver, Gold, Special Reserve, Straight from the Barrel; Original Single Barrel is sold in the US and abroad.
+The set-up for this cake: In addition to craft beer, my [now ex] discovers that Blanton’s Bourbon of Kentucky is actually sold in Japan but also that some varieties are only sold in international markets: Black, Silver, Gold, Special Reserve, Straight from the Barrel; Original Single Barrel is sold in the US and abroad.

 At Thanksgiving, we served bourbon flights to our guests, which ought to be a separate post.
 One of our friends who also has an appreciation for good bourbon and good beer had a birthday coming up; since she had joked about using the small corks from the mini-bottles on cupcakes, I decided to make her a bourbon cake.